What We Do:

 - Jennifer Hobin, Ph.D., Director

-Dr. Hobin joined NIDA in October 2018 as Deputy Director of the Office of Science Policy and Communications, where she has provided strategic leadership and guidance in policy, communications, legislative affairs, and stakeholder relations.
+Dr. Hobin became Director of the Office of Science Policy and Communications (OSPC) at the National Institute on Drug Abuse (NIDA) in November 2021, after serving three years as OSPC’s Deputy Director.
+In her role as OSPC Director, she provides strategic leadership in policy, communications, legislative affairs, and stakeholder relations.
+She also serves as Chief of Staff to the NIDA Director.
 Prior to joining NIDA, Dr. Hobin served as Chief of the Science Policy Branch at the National Institute on Alcohol Abuse and Alcoholism.
-She came to NIH with a strong record of leadership in research advocacy.
-She previously served as the Director of Science Policy at both the American Association for Cancer Research (AACR) and the Federation of American Societies for Experimental Biology (FASEB), the nation’s largest coalition of biomedical researchers.
+She came to NIH with a strong record of leadership in research advocacy, having previously served as the Director of Science Policy at both the American Association for Cancer Research (AACR) and the Federation of American Societies for Experimental Biology (FASEB), the nation’s largest coalition of biomedical researchers.
 While at AACR and FASEB, she worked with NIH grantees to advance policies on a host of research and public health issues, including tobacco control, research funding, peer review, human subjects protections, and scientific training and career development.
 Trained in psychology and neuroscience, Dr. Hobin transitioned from laboratory research into science policy via the Christine Mirzayan Science and Technology Policy Graduate Fellowship program at the National Academies.
 She earned her PhD in biopsychology from the University of Michigan where she studied neurobiological circuits involved in fear memory retrieval.

 - Michele L. Rankin, Ph.D., Senior Advisor